Curiouskid0423/segal/al_config_guide.md

     - `type`: Use the customized runner `ActiveLearningRunner` in Segal, which allows iteratively adding new labels into the dataloader.
     - `sample_mode`: Define the sampling mode, either "pixel" or "image".
 Will also allow region-based sampling in the near future.
     - `sample_rounds`: Numbers of sampling rounds.
 For example, setting this to 5 means sampling `query_size` amount of labels for five times.
-    - `pretrained`: Set weight initialization.
-Currently only "supervised" is valid.
-Should have three options ('supervised', 'self-supervised', 'random']) after bug fix.